burlachenkok/exploring-python3/python3-note.md

     print('A %s has %d legs' % (animal, legs))
 ```

 Iterating over a set has the same syntax as iterating over a list.

 However, since sets are unordered, you cannot make assumptions about the order in which you visit the elements of the set:
 ```python
 animals = {'cat', 'dog', 'fish'}
 for idx, animal in enumerate(animals):
     print('#%d: %s' % (idx + 1, animal))
 ```

-# Python Technical Details: One step after Basics
+# Python Technical Details: One Step after Basics

 ## Interfaces and Protocols

 In Python languages, you will not find the keyword `interface` such as in Java/C# or pure virtual class methods as in C++.
-Python does not have interfaces as a language concept.
+In other words, Python does not have interfaces as a language concept.

 Instead of a specific (and robust) interface notion Python (and other scripting languages) uses what is known as Duck Typing.
 This concept is described typically in the following way: